-A: I use two signals, which we practice frequently.
-When the class is working on something with me, I raise my hand; when they’re involved in small group or individual projects, I use an auditory signal, such as a handclap, or I dim the lights.
+I use two kinds of signals for quiet: visual and auditory.
+When the class is working on something with me, I raise my hand.
+When they’re involved in small group or individual projects, I use an auditory signal, such as a handclap, which the children echo.
+The auditory signal gets their attention.
+I follow this with the raised hand to indicate that they need to be quiet.
+We practice both signals frequently.
 When I first introduce a signal, I model it, using exaggerated gestures.
 For example, I’ll raise my hand and at the same time, hold a finger in front of my closed mouth.

 Signals work best if children can respond actively.
 If I raise my hand, they raise their hands.
 If I begin a rhythmic handclap, they finish the clapping sequence.
 This draws their attention away from whatever activity they’re involved with and towards me.
 Then I ask them to cross their hands in front of them, as a reinforcement of the idea that they’ve stopped what they were doing.
 I let children know that when I give a signal for quiet it’s because I need their attention quickly and that I’ll only need their attention for a short period of time.
 As soon as I’ve finished with my instructions, I say “melt” and they uncross their hands and return to what they were doing.